Savidude/introduction-to-git/README.md

 The next step is to make changes to the copy of the project that we created.
 To do this, we need to download the project into our computer.

-1. Copy the URL if the project.
+1. Copy the URL of the project.

 ![](images/copy-url.png  "Copy URL")

-2. Open Git Bash and navigate to the location you want to clone the project to
+2. Open Git Bash and navigate to the location you want to clone the project into

 ![](images/navigate-parent.png  "Navigate")